-Earlier in this tutorial, you added a script to the ZooDBProject that you can now use to populate the tblAnimalTypes and tblAnimalCategories tables with data.
-The file tblAnimalTypes_data.sql contains all the INSERT statements that are necessary to add the data to the tblAnimalTypes and tblAnimalCategories tables.
+Earlier in this tutorial, you added several SQL scripts to the ZooDBProject.
+The scripts contains SQL statements that either create the database structure or populate it with data.
+For example, the file tblAnimalTypes_data.sql contains all the INSERT statements that are necessary to add data to the tblAnimalTypes and tblAnimalCategories tables.

 As previously mentioned in Opening and Executing an SQL File, you can change the target data source for each script in the Properties window.
 This is typically necessary when your project contains multiple data sources and you must ensure that you are running the script against the correct database.

 It is also possible to assign the target data source of multiple scripts simultaneously.
 For example, in the Project window illustrated above, notice that all the script files are in the SQL folder.
 By changing the folder's properties, you can assign the same target data source to all the scripts, as follows:

 1.Open the "ZooDB" project created previously and double-click the ZooDBConnect data source to connect to it.

 2.Click the SQL folder in the Project window.

 3.In the Properties window, select "ZooDBConnect" from the Data Source list.

 All the SQL files from the SQL folder should now have the same data source.
 Click any of the script files and observe the assigned data source in the Properties window.

 Next, let's populate two of the database tables with data, by running a script:

 •In the Project window, right-click the file tblAnimalTypes_data.sql and select Execute SQL from the context menu.
 The file opens in an SQL Editor window and executes automatically.